 Without the planning system, Wales is unlikely to meet affordable housing targets.
 It is estimated that an average of 7,500 new homes will need to be built each year to meet housing needs, of which 3,500 will need to be affordable homes.
-To achieve ambitious national targets, the planning system will need to identify where housing, including affordable housing, is needed, enforce quality standards, ensure new homes have good access to amenities, support community cohesion, and coordinate developer contributions.
+To achieve ambitious national targets, planners will need to identify where housing, including affordable housing, is needed, enforce quality standards, ensure new homes have good access to amenities. support community cohesion, and coordinate developer contributions.
 The planning system supports delivering ambitious targets for suitable and affordable housing.
 Planning can support delivery of affordable housing, which may not be delivered through the private sector, even where total supply issues are remedied.
+High quality homes, safe living environments and access to opportunities for exercise and recreation enable population health.
+Public Health Wales prioritises environmental and social conditions which affect public health.
+Key planning-related priorities in the Public Health Wales 2018-2030 strategy, include creating cleaner air, improving mental health conditions and reducing childhood health inequities.
+Well-planned places, particularly those with access to green infrastructure and that enable community cohesion, are important for supporting the mental and physical health of residents.
+Access to greenspace is particularly important for childhood development; having high access to greenspace in childhood can reduce risk of developing mental health diseases later in life by up to 55%.